-In addition to providing psychotherapy or assessment services (based on desired Track), fellows will:
+In addition to providing psychotherapy service, Fellows will:

-- 1. Supervise FPFS practicum students who provide psychotherapy or assessment services to a diverse population both via telehealth & in-person (upon the re-opening of the physical clinic). - 2.
-Provide administrative support for "Practicum Zero" (the first-year training program in which students learn basic therapy skills by practicing on actor-clients). - 3.
-Teach a Fuller SOPMFT class (as available; type and timing TBD). - 4.
-Receive four hours of weekly supervision from at least two licensed clinical psychologists, including supervision-of-supervision for practicum students. - 5.
-Opportunity to participate in weekly in-service training opportunities & lead an in-service training for student clinicians. - 6.
-Contribute to the management of FPFS through participation in regular FPFS supervisor/staff meetings. - 7.
-Engage in outreach efforts by connecting with local schools, non-profits, churches, & community organizations.
+- 1. Supervise FPFS practicum students who provide psychotherapy or assessment services to a diverse population both via telehealth & in-person. - 2.
+Receive four hours of weekly supervision from at least two licensed clinical psychologists, including supervision-of-supervision for practicum students. - 3.
+Opportunity to participate in weekly in-service training opportunities & lead an in-service training for student clinicians. - 4.
+Contribute to the management of FPFS through participation in regular FPFS supervisor/staff meetings. - 5.
+Engage in one project that contributes to the growth of the clinic and exercises program development, program evaluation, and/or program implementation skills. - 6.
+Engage in outreach efforts by connecting with local schools, non-profits, churches, & community organizations. - 7.
+If interested, teach a Fuller SOPMFT class (as available; type and timing TBD). - 8.
+If Fellow speaks Spanish, Mandarin, or Korean, there will be opportunities to provide psychotherapy services in a secondary language, as well as receive supervision from a licensed clinician in that language.